goodness-ajii/medical-practices-va-portfolio-/README.md

 **Platform Reference:** SimplePractice
 **Date:** May 2026

-> Portfolio sample built for a fictional practice.
+> Portfolio sample built for a sample practice.
 All names, contact details, pricing, and patient data are illustrative.
 The frameworks, scripts, and SOPs reflect industry best practices and can be adapted to any real medspa or medical practice.

 ---

 ## About Me

-Registered Nephrology Nurse with 10 years of clinical experience, Certified Medical Virtual Assistant, and AI Automation practitioner (Certificate in AI Automation, DV Digital Academy, May 2026).
-I specialize in front-desk operations, workflow automation, and administrative systems for aesthetics, medspa, and medical practices.
+Registered Nephrology Nurse with 10 years of clinical experience, Certified Medical Virtual Assistant, and AI Automation practitioner.
+I specialize in front-desk operations, workflow automation, and administrative systems for medspa, and medical practices.
 ---

 ## What's Inside

-A complete operational system for a medspa front desk, organized as 13 deliverables across written documentation, visual proofs, and live system demonstrations.
+A complete operational system for a medical practice front desk, organized as 13 deliverables across written documentation, visual proofs, and live system demonstrations.

 | # | Deliverable | Purpose | File |
 |---|---|---|---|